-These scholarships include a doctoral stipend (equivalent to the Research Councils UK National Minimum Doctoral Stipend, to be announced –previous 2022/23 rate is £17,668.)
-Tuition fees at the home rate and access to further research funding.
+These scholarships provide a tuition fee waiver at the home rate, a doctoral stipend equivalent to the Research Councils UK National Minimum Doctoral Stipend (For the most up to date information on rates, please see the UKRI Website), and access to further research funding.
 If you are applying as an international candidate, Kent will waive the difference between Home and International fees.
 CHASE studentships also provide access to a wide range of training and placement opportunities.

 The closing date for 2023/24 has now passed.
 Details for 2024/25 will be published when available.